-As an entrepreneur and especially as a tiny business owner, time is something that we don’t have in large supply.
+As an entrepreneur and especially as a microbusiness owner, time is something that we don’t have in large supply.
 That is why outsourcing is a great tool for entrepreneurs who are growing their business.

 Making the most of your time is something that we can do our best at with productivity tips, hacks and tricks, and by focusing on one thing at a time.

 One of the best ways to start outsourcing is to try something like Fancy Hands.
 Fancy Hands is a really brilliant online service which is like a full squad of virtual assistants at your fingertips, and it’s a really affordable option.

 Fancy Hands provides an app you can access on your smartphone, but you can also send tasks by their web browser site.
 It also links in with apps like Asana and Trello to make briefing your remote and virtual team a real breeze.

 Fancy Hands is excellent for outsourcing tasks such as image collation, resources and even for your personal life admin such as booking doctor’s appointments or making the odd call here and there.
 After all, our personal stuff can also take up that much needed business time too!
 (Pizza order, anyone?
 I’ll have my people call your people.)